isaychris/react-redux-test/README.md

 # react-redux-test
-A simple CRUD redux app to test out react-redux
+A simple CRUD react app to test out react-redux, react ui framework and netlify.

+### TODO:
+* Style it wth a React UI Framework.